Last updated Feb. 18, 2022

 All applications are randomly assigned based on preferences and availability and not assigned by application date.
 All preferences were considered in the assignment process and if the space was available, you were assigned.
 If you were assigned to a lower preference, it is because your higher preferences didn’t have vacancies.
 If none of your preferences were available, you were assigned to our next best Traditional Experience option.

-There is a Housing Change Process that runs between June 14 and June 21.
+There is a Housing Change Process that runs between June 2-June 8 and July 15-19.
 Room change requests prior to move-in will only be considered through this time frame.
 Hall changes through this process are considered by randomly selecting students with requests based on preferences, eligibility, and availability.
 University Housing will re-assign students to a new space if they are selected in the process.
 University Housing tries to accommodate as many requests as possible, however, participation in the Housing Change Processes does not guarantee a room change.
-Decisions will be released June 25.
-If you do not receive a change, you will be able to apply for the housing waitlist that opens on August 25 at 9 a.m.
-MDT.
+Decisions will be released June 14 and July 25.
+If you do not receive a change, you will be able to apply for the housing waitlist that opens on August 24 at 9 a.m.
+MT.

 You were only assigned to the RAP if you selected it in your preferences, and signed the RAP agreement form.
 It is important to review the Living Experiences to understand what you are preferencing in your application.
 Most RAPs are part of the entire building, and if so, you will be required to participate in the RAP if you live in that building.
 If you were placed in a RAP but are not interested, you will need to go through the assignment change process to change halls.